|

 longer as they await more fresh hens to arrive but

 eventually they die also.
-Rotting fish carcasses
+By early October most of

 litter the stream and provide nutrients for the young